• Blog

 The soil is depleted and lacks minerals.
 Plants do not have enough nutrients because they can not get them from the ground.
 The constant usage of the field makes it empty of minerals.
 It takes plenty of time to recover.

-Animals who graze grass do not get minerals too.
+Animals who graze grass do not get minerals either.
 It is a vicious cycle.
 It could be the change if we would use less meat.

 Unfortunately, people are addicted to meat — most of them.
 We can not change the habits of people.
 We can provide information about why it is useless to consume food without vital nutrients.